 The “SMAS” (medically known as the Superficial Musculo-Aponeurotic System) is a layer of tissue just below the skin, which serves as the foundation and structural support for the lower face.
 In the neck area, the SMAS converges to form the platysma muscle.
 Subcutaneous facelifts (skin lifts) essentially elevate the skin without touching the SMAS, which often causes facelift results to be short-term.
 SMAS facelifts, on the other hand, use this layer of tissue to fortify the facelift, and deep plane facelifts go “deep” to the SMAS to lift the lax tissue.

-Most sophisticated facial plastic surgeons employ either the “SMAS” or deep plane facelift techniques.
-Dr. Azizzadeh has significantly improved his outcomes by modifying the standard SMAS facelift in what he has coined the “Short Flap Rhytidectomy (SFR).”
+Most sophisticated facial plastic surgeons employ either the “SMAS” technique or a deep plane facelift.
+In Beverly Hills, Dr. Azizzadeh has significantly improved his outcomes by modifying the standard SMAS facelift in what he has coined the “Short Flap Rhytidectomy (SFR).”
 The short-flap rhytidectomy has the best of all worlds – a quick recovery, long-lasting results, safe outcome, and a smooth healing process.
 It is extremely important to make sure that your surgeon has a long, successful track record with the technique that they utilize.
-The experience and expertise of the surgeon is key to a successful facelift outcome.
+The experience and expertise of the surgeon is key to a successful outcome and custom facelift surgery.

-Before deciding on your surgeon, you need to research their credentials and look carefully at their before-and-after photos to make sure that their aesthetic eye matches yours.
+Before deciding on your facelift surgeon, you need to research their credentials and look carefully at their before-and-after photos to make sure that their aesthetic eye matches yours.
 This is the most crucial aspect of facial rejuvenation surgery.
-Some surgeons love the over pulled look while others, like Dr. Azizzadeh, prefer a more natural look.
+Some surgeons love the over-pulled look while others, like Dr. Azizzadeh, prefer a more natural look.
 Finally, make sure that they specialize in facial rejuvenation procedures.